oetiker/sourcey-buildpack/README.md

 #### `buildAuto <url> [options]`

-Does essentially the same build proces as described in the example above.
+Does essentially the same build process as described in the example above.
 If you want to specify extra configure options, just add them as extra arguments at the end of the function call: